tporter01/covidMaps/README.md

 ### Installing

+1. Copy the 'scr' and 'www' directories to the location you will run the application from.

-1. Install the following Python modules:
+2. Install the following Python modules:
   * requests 2.23.0
   * urllib3 1.25.8